 When we’re in Rome, we rarely turn down contorni like Carciofi alla Guida, special fried artichokes perfected by the city’s Jewish community centuries ago.
 Rome also excels with meats.
 The city is the home of porchetta, flavorful rolled and roasted pork that’s served both in sandwiches and on its own.

-If you haven’t eaten a Suppli before, Rome is the city to try the fried treat that resembles Sicily’s Arancini but adds a stretchy core of cheese to the recipe.
+If you haven’t eaten a Supplì before, Rome is the city to try the fried treat that resembles Sicily’s Arancini but adds a stretchy core of cheese to the recipe.
 We won’t blame you if you eat more than one at a pizzeria, food market or a Rome street food tour.